Our Heritage

 |

 Jack and Lydia Clemmons’ parents and grandparents were among the millions of African-American families who moved from the rural South to the urban mid-West and Western United States during the two Great Migrations in US history.
-Their families' histories prior to life in the rural South have not yet been well documented, as is the case with many African-American families.
-We do know that Jack's mother's family was from Mississippi and moved to Wisconsin, his father's family was from North Carolina, and his paternal grandfather was originally from Martinique.
+Jack's mother's family was from Mississippi and moved to Wisconsin, his father's family was from North Carolina, and his paternal grandfather was originally from Martinique.
+Lydia's parents were born in Louisiana and moved to an oil boom town in Arkansas when she was an infant.
+Her family later joined the Great Migration and moved to Harvey, Illinois and Los Angeles, California.
+Clemmons Family Farm is working to document their families' histories prior to their lives in the rural South.

 The story of how Jack and Lydia Clemmons eventually wound up in Vermont in the early 1960's, transformed the farm into a beautiful estate through hard work and frugal living, built an extraordinary life together, and raised a family in Vermont is a fascinating chapter in the rich history of African-Americans in Vermont and across the nation.
 Our Heritage programs include: